tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 Typescript
 :   @@snip [oneway](../../../../example/src/documentation/command/CommandExamples.ts) { #oneway }

-## Query
+## Querying Result

-If a submitted command returns a `Started` response indicating it has long-running actions, and the caller needs to determine that the actions have started properly, or wishes to poll the destination component for the final response, the `query` method of Command Service can be used.
+This method is useful to get the result of a submitted command which returns a `Started` response if the command has triggered a long-running action, The caller can then determine that the actions have started properly, or wishes to poll the destination component for the final response using `queryFinal` method.

 Type definitions of `query` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#query)

 Typescript
 :   @@snip [query](../../../../example/src/documentation/command/CommandExamples.ts) { #query }

-## QueryFinal
+## Querying for Final result

-Like [query](#query), `queryFinal` uses the Id returned by `Started`.
-Bat in this case, rather than returning immediately like `query`, it waits and only returns when the final `SubmitResponse` is sent.
-The `queryFinal` method is used exclusively with `submit` in the case where some other activity must be done before the actions started by the `submit` complete.
+Similar to [query](#querying-result), `queryFinal` uses the Id returned by `Started`.
+However, in this case rather than returning immediately like `query`, it waits and only returns when the final `SubmitResponse` is sent.
+The `queryFinal` method is useful exclusively with `submit` in the case where some other activity must be done before the actions started by the `submit` complete.

 Type definitions of `queryFinal` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#queryfinal)